xiaoyuxie-vico/DL-AM/README.md

 # DL-AM

-Codes for Mechanistic data-driven prediction of as-built mechanical properties in metal additive manufacturing.
+This respository is an implementation for our paper call "Mechanistic data-driven prediction of as-built mechanical properties in metal additive manufacturing", which submitted to Npj Computational Materials.